devsecops/bootcamp/Week-4/labs/LAB-2.md

 # Splunk Extractions and Alerts

-In this lab we will be...
+In this lab we will be searching for invalid SSH login attempts, extracting fields of interest and creating an alert.

 ---